pingu15/Street-Life/README.md

 TO BE IMPROVED:
 - Escape room dialogue is currently unavailable, to be implemented later (current win condition is passing the minigame 7 times)
+- Panic room story is working but has to be changed to be geared towards our target audience (new story is complete but has not been implemented)